andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 scooter-ers, and other non-car methods of transport.
 It's a wholly relaxing urban milieu.

-Soon our roving band of heathens arrives to Izakaya, a nondescript Japanese restaurant occupying the garden floor of a residential building steps away from a traffic circle featuring the Lysfonene, i.e. fountain of light.
+Soon our roving band of heathens arrives at Izakaya, a nondescript Japanese restaurant occupying the garden floor of a residential building steps away from a traffic circle featuring the Lysfonene, i.e. fountain of light.